How To Sew Darning Stitch By Hand For Beginners? Repair Torn Clothes With Darning Stitch In 3 Steps

 1. Swiss Darning (Duplicate Stitch)

 To do Swiss darning thread, use a needle with yarn or embroidery thread.
 Insert the needle at the base of the stitch you want to duplicate and bring it up through the fabric.
 Follow the path of the original stitch, going under each horizontal bar of the stitch.
 Continue this process, following the existing stitches, until the worn area is reinforced.
+This Darning By Hand adds an interesting touch to the cloth.

 2. Boro Stitching

 To do a boro stitch, cut a piece of fabric slightly larger than the hole you want to repair.
 Place the patch over the hole and pin it in place.
 Thread a needle with embroidery floss or strong thread.
 Use running stitches to sew the patch onto the fabric, creating a series of parallel stitches.
 You can add more rows of running stitches in different directions to create a decorative pattern.
+This technique can repair by hand easily.

 3. Whip Stitch Darning